gnowland/iza-sdg/README.md

 Source files are located in `/src` and are compiled to `/dist` by **yarn** scripts (see below). **WARNING:** *Do not directly edit files in `src` as they will be overwritten on the next compile!*

+The plugin automatically selects the CSS file for development/production.

 ### How does it work

 1. [Install Yarn](https://yarnpkg.com/en/docs/install)